-A l can be a viable option for couples who are considering divorce.
+A legal separation can be a viable option for couples who are considering divorce.
 A legal separation can provide you with the necessary financial and custody protections to thoroughly contemplate your marriage and your options.
 Your rights and your interests matter; protect them.

 If you and your spouse are experiencing significant marital difficulties but are not ready for or sure about divorce, a separation can help you sort things out.
 Many people think that the easiest and least stressful option is to quietly separate and simply live apart from one another.
 While this works for some couples, it doesn’t legally protect your or your children’s best interests.
 The full or partial dissolution of any marriage is, at best, stressful, and stress can play funny tricks on a spouse that you thought you knew.